 In the 1830's Cross Plains was the primary settlement in what would soon become Whitfield County.
 In 1847 the settlement was absorbed into the town of Dalton.
 The name was given to the town by Edward White, a merchant from New York, who named the town after his mother's family.
 He also laid out the original streets in Dalton.

 Due to the growing prosperity after the arrival of the railroad, Whitfield County was formed in 1851 from part of Murray County, which had earlier been broken out of Cherokee County.
 The County is named after Rev. George Whitefield, an early English settler in Georgia who also created the Bethesda Orphan House near Savannah.
-When the act was written to create the county, by the State Legislature, the "e" was omitted from the spelling of the name to reflect the pronunciation of the name.
+When the act was written to create the county, by the State Legislature, the "e" was omitted from the spelling of to reflect the pronunciation of the name.
 As a result of population growth in other areas of the county, the cities of Cohutta, Tunnel Hill and Varnell were later incorporated.

 In 1836 the Georgia Legislature passes a bill to build three new railroads.
 One of these Railroads would be the Western & Atlantic Railroad.
 The purpose of this new line would be to connect the Chattahoochee and Tennessee Rivers.
 The Northern Terminus would be at Ross' Landing on the Tennessee River, which soon became the city of Chattanooga, TN, and the Southern Terminus would be what is now the City of Atlanta's Five Points Area.